 Ingredients (for 4 people):

-- 1/3-1/2 lbs sour grass/wild sorrel (set aside few smaller springs with leaves and flowers for garnish)
+- 1/3-1/2 lbs sour grass/wild sorrel (set aside a few smaller springs with leaves and flowers for garnish)

 - 4 medium carrots (peeled)